As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Public Gem Mining in Ohio: Best Sites

-The best public gem mining sites in Ohio include the Hocking Hills Gem Mine, Ohio Caverns, Seneca Caverns, Island Mining Co., Metamora Gem Mine, Caesar Creek Lake Spillway, or Nethers Farm – Flint Ridge, among others.
+The best public gem mining sites in Ohio include the Hocking Hills Gem Mine, Ohio Caverns, Seneca Caverns, Island Mining Co., Metamora Gem Mine, Caesar Creek Lake Spillway, and Nethers Farm – Flint Ridge, among others.
 Let’s see what you can find in some of these places!

 Hocking Hills Gem Mine & Gold Rush